 Pousada do Porto – Hotel Palacio Do Freixo –

 This Pousada is located in Porto.
 We went there for drinks one nice sunny afternoon and we were able to sit outside on the terrace as we enjoyed the peacefulness and the views of these beautiful grounds and of the Douro river.
 It is not that far a walk from the Campanhã train station.
-Coming back with took a taxi to the metro in Campanhã.
+Coming back, with took a taxi back to the metro station Campanhã.
 No big deal!
-Here’s a few photos below of this beautiful spot.
+Here are a few photos below of this beautiful spot.
 Remember we basically had the place to ourselves!

-Nice historic pedestrian centre in Viana.You can see at a distance the beautiful white sandy beach.Below is the imposing Sanctuary Santa Luzia.Right behind the Sanctuary is the next Parador we visited, Pousada de Viana do Castelo.
+Nice historic pedestrian centre in Viana.You can see at a distance the beautiful white sandy beach.Below, is the imposing Sanctuary Santa Luzia.Behind the Sanctuary is the next Parador we visited, Pousada de Viana do Castelo.

 Pousada de Viana do Castelo –

 This Pousada has breathtaking views!
 This is one of those spectacular views that will stay with us forever.
 We could have stayed here for days.
 It was such a calm and surreal place.
-We will never forgot this afternoon.
-We just couldn’t leave it so after our drinks we decided to stay on for lunch.
-Here are a few photos that really does not make justice to the beauty and the total tranquillity we found at this place.
+We will never forget this afternoon.
+We just couldn’t leave, so after our drinks, we decided to stay on for lunch.
+Here are a few photos that really do not make justice to the beauty and the total tranquillity we found at this place.